armory/documentation/_user_guides/glossary.md

 #### Code Repository
 A source code repository is a private or public storage location for file archive and web hosting, used for source codes of software or web pages.

+#### Continuous Delivery
+Continuous Delivery (CD) is an engineering approach for DevOps teams to produce software in short cycles: building, testing, and releasing software at a fast and frequent pace in order to iterate as quickly as possible.

+#### Continuous Integration
+Continuous Integration (CI) is a development practice where software developers merge their separate changes and updates to a main source code repository - usually multiple times a day.

+#### Deck
+A sub-service within Spinnaker.
+For more information, go to [sub-services]({% link _admin_guides/subservices.md %}#Deck).

 #### Debian Package
 Debian packages (deb) are two tar archives contained in standard Unix ar archives - one holds the control information and the other contains the data used for installation.

 #### Detail
-Detail is also user-defined and can be any additional piece of information you want to label your cluster and server group with.
+For cluster and server group configurations, 'Detail' is usually any additional piece of user-defined information you want to label your cluster and server group(s) with.

+#### Echo
+A sub-service within Spinnaker.
+For more information, go to [sub-services]({% link _admin_guides/subservices.md %}#Echo).

 #### Elastic Compute Cloud
 Elastic Compute Cloud (EC2) is part of the AWS cloud platform, a "pay as you go" virtual computer renting system that contains preconfigured software and applications requested by the user.